msp-strath/cs208-logic/pages/sat.md

 ## Further Reading

 The videos above describe how a relatively simple SAT solver works.
-Real ones incorporate many more techniques to improve the guessing of valuations, and to do more learning from the problem as the search proceeds.
-Low-level implementation techniques are also very important.
+Real ones incorporate many more techniques to heuristically guess which atoms to guess values for next, and to do more learning from conflict states as the search proceeds.
+Low-level implementation techniques are also very important to achieve good memory efficiency and speed.

 The blog post [Understanding SAT by Implementing a Simple SAT Solver in Python](https://sahandsaba.com/understanding-sat-by-implementing-a-simple-sat-solver-in-python.html) describes the implementation of a slightly more complex (and efficient) SAT solver in Python.
 It gives a flavour of the kinds of data structures used in real SAT solvers.

 An example industrial strength SAT solver is [Picosat](http://fmv.jku.at/picosat/).
-This is a "industrial strength" SAT solver that is also designed to have a small(ish) implementation in C.
+This is a “industrial strength” SAT solver that is also designed to have a small(ish) implementation in C.

 There is also a [Python interface](https://github.com/ContinuumIO/pycosat) to Picosat which means that you can build up collections of constraints in a Python program via the API, instead of using a logical modelling tool like we do here.
 The Pycosat repository gives a [Python implementation](https://github.com/ContinuumIO/pycosat/blob/master/examples/opium.py) of the [Package Installation Problem](packages.html).